gccgo command is a frontend to

 not require it.

-Use escape analysis to allocate objects on the stack rather than the heap when possible.
-In the future this may be the default.
+Disable escape analysis, which tries to allocate objects on the stack rather than the heap.

 Output escape analysis debugging information.
 Larger values of n generate more information.